-- Gain practical knowledge about what revenue sources are available to Washington State's local governments. - Investigate the way local governments use revenues to fund and finance programs, projects and services. - Gain a practical basic understanding of how operating and capital budgets are formulated. - Consider how Washington State's laws enable, limit and in some cases prohibit the use of taxes, fees and bonds. - Examine how state and local government finance systems influences the delivery of services and investment of public and private capital. - Investigate the politics of the budgetary process. - Consider how viable the state's current systems of local government resource allocation are. - Gain practical knowledge about the financial and budget practices of Washington's county, city and special purpose district governments. - Learn how to access and use information from public access web sites about local government budgets, financial forecasting and resource management.
+- Gain practical knowledge about what revenue sources are available to Washington State's local governments. - Investigate the way local governments use revenues to fund and finance programs, projects and services. - Gain a practical basic understanding of how operating and capital budgets are formulated. - Consider how Washington State's laws enable, limit and in some cases prohibit the use of taxes, fees and bonds. - Investigate the politics of the budgetary process. - Consider how viable the state's current systems of local government resource allocation are. - Gain practical, basic knowledge of the financial and budget practices of Washington's county, city and school districts. - Learn how to access and use information from public access web sites about local government budgets, financial forecasting and resource management.